Solid Wooded Course

 Overall, there's a nice balance between butt-kickers and birdie opportunities on this course.
 Some of the birdie opportunities require you to weigh risk versus reward in choosing to make a run at the basket, like 13: layup at the mouth of the twin saplings guarding the basket for an easy three, or try to run past them and risk getting knocked into the rough?
 I like when a course forces me to make tough decisions like this.
 Virtually all of the birdie opps retain such a level of interest, often avoiding feeling like throwaways or gimmes.

 The course is nicely shaded, the paths are well cleared, and the rough is graciously thin relative to how thick the woods are.
 It felt like a pretty private setting, tucked away in the woods.
 For a heavily wooded course, opportunities to lose a disc are minimized.
-Still, you can wind up with some reach pitch-out-shots off an errant drive that can wreak havoc on your score.
+Still, you can wind up with some real pitch-out-shots off an errant drive that can wreak havoc on your score.

 Benches on most holes are welcome.
 The shade can be a boon on sunny days, considering how it gets in the south.
 Navigation was a snap; it's a well-laid-out course.